Fonts

 Also included in the ZIP file is a ChemDraw style sheet, ACS1996-NearlySans.cds, based on the "ACS 1996 Document" template but with the default font set to NearlySans.

-Download ZIP file of 4 modified fonts, "NearlySans"
+Download ZIP file containing 4 modified fonts, "NearlySans"

-Do you have questions?
+Do you have comments or suggestions?
 See any problems?
 (That could include characters that are too close together or too far apart.)
 Would you like to see characters in NearlySans that are not available now?
 Send me an email.
 And thanks for your interest!